Privacy policy

 6. Keeping your information secure

-To prevent unauthorised access or disclosure, to maintain data accuracy, and to ensure the appropriate use of the information, the AFNCCF will take all reasonable and appropriate procedures to safeguard the information we collect and process.
+To prevent unauthorised access or disclosure, to maintain data accuracy, and to ensure the appropriate use of the information, AF will take all reasonable and appropriate procedures to safeguard the information we collect and process.
 In particular, when transferring confidential or sensitive information we will protect it appropriately.
 All data is held on secure servers located in north and west Europe and the UK.

 7. Data retention

-8. Contacting the Anna Freud National Centre for Children and Families
+8. Contacting Anna Freud

-If you contact us (by any method) about the website or to ask questions regarding the AFNCCF, we may keep a record of that correspondence and use your contact details to reply to you.
+If you contact us (by any method) about the website or to ask questions regarding AF, we may keep a record of that correspondence and use your contact details to reply to you.
 Communications relating to the website may be sent to you from us by email.
 Please note, email is not a fully secure means of communication.
 Whilst we try to keep our systems and communications protected against viruses and other harmful effects we cannot guarantee this.

 9. User-generated content